Cardiacman13/Architect/README.md

 ---

-Feel free to adjust the formatting or content as needed!

 ## Troubleshooting

-For help, open a chat open a conversation in the conversation section visit the GLF Discord (fr/en): [Discord GLF](http://discord.gg/EP3Jm8YMvj)
+For help, open a conversation in the [conversation section](https://github.com/Cardiacman13/Architect/discussions)

 ## Sources